Memories of My Uncles

 Finally, Uncle Leo will always be remembered.
 He was my mother's youngest brother, and unfortunately, Leo was born severely mentally retarded.

 After Uncle was born in 1926, grandma took care of him at home for most of her life.
 Mom said that Leo didn't start walking until he was three or four.
-Grandma would wash, dress, and feed Uncle Leo all of his life.
+Grandma would wash, dress, and feed Uncle Leo for almost all of his life.
 When I first can remember seeing Leo around 1950, He would sit in an armchair in the living room all day holding his ears.
 Leo could recognize people because dad once asked Leo who he (dad) was.
 According to dad, Uncle Leo replied, "You Suck."
 Dad's first name was Chuck and Leo's articulation was very bad because his teeth were bad and he never went to school.
 Uncle Leo never talked and I can't remember ever talking with him.

 About two or three years before Leo passed away in 1966, grandma had to put Uncle Leo in a nursing home.
 He tragically died there while choking on a piece of meat.